ktht/asetup/README.md

         print(torch.cuda.get_device_name(0))
     ```

+    NB!
+Enabling GPU passthrough will append `&nvidia` string at the end of `$ALRB_USER_PLATFORM` after `asetup`.
+When submitting grid jobs from this container to PanDA, it has the effect of requesting nodes with GPU support.
+If you plan to submit grid jobs but don't need GPUs for it, then don't enable GPU passthrough;
 - access to ATLAS VOMS, rucio and AMI services (thanks to mounting the `/alrb/.globus` and `/etc/vomses` directories):

     ```